johnfn/chrome-whitelist/readme.md

 # chrome-whitelist
 This is a Chrome extension that only lets you access sites that will help you get work done.
+It's smart enough that if you add, say, `google.com`, you can also access sites that google searches link to.

 ## Installation